RedisLabs/redislabs-docs/content/rs/administering/active-active.md

     To move existing data to a CRDB you must create a new CRDB and migrate your data.
 1. CRDBs do not support [Redis modules]({{< relref "/rs/developing/modules/_index.md" >}}).
 1. CRDBs require FQDNs or mDNS (development only).
 Discovery Service is not supported with CRDBs.
-1. Only CRDB on Redis 5 can use Redis on Flash.
 1. CRDBs are not compatible with [Replica Of]({{< relref "/rs/administering/active-passive.md" >}}).

     ReplicaOf is a one-way replication, while CRDB utilize multi-master replication.